 Those roving days came to a close, however, with Macey serving as a ship’s officer in the North Sea oil industry.

 Several years working in business made it apparent that Macey’s greatest commercial skill was the ability to convert tenners into fivers, effortlessly and unerringly – a skill that ensured Macey had the unwelcome experience of encountering those darker aspects of life that lie beneath the veneer of our developed world and brought fleeting glimpses into the shadows where bad things lurk.

 Eventually, life’s turbulence, domestic tragedy and impending poverty demanded a change of course.
-As a result, the past decade and more has been spent in lecturing and producing predominantly corporate media resources, so allowing Macey the opportunity to return to the written word.
+As a result, more recent years have been spent in the academic world lecturing and producing predominantly corporate media resources, the resultant stability allowing the time and opportunity to return to the written word.

 Q & As

 When you’re not writing how do you spend your time?

 Well, once you expand ‘writing’ to include research, planning, drafting and rewriting, I think it’s safe to say it takes up a fair chunk of the week.

 When I’m not working, I devote a fair bit of time to reading; books of course, novels mainly, but I have a real interest in current affairs and include daily newspapers and a range of topical magazines too.
 These days, I find I keep asking why the politicians are doing what they’re doing.
 So much of what they say and do seems to be focused on provoking or blocking their political opponents rather than fixing the things that we ordinary people are concerned about – I’d better drop this one now, it’s a bit of a hobbyhorse!

 I have a pair of season tickets to watch my local football team – have supported them forever.
 I’m using the continuing experience to develop what I conceive as a saga built around family life and troubles within a community dominated by its sports stadium.
 It’s a long-term project with a good deal more research and observation to be done before I produce a finished story.